wlydlut/UHDDIP/README.md

 ## Training

-1. To train UHD IILE model,  modify the path where the UHD-LL dataset (including input, gt, normal) is located in the /src/Options/train_UHDDIP_LLIE.yml, then run
+1. To train UHD LLIE model,  modify the path where the UHD-LL dataset (including input, gt, normal) is located in the /src/Options/train_UHDDIP_LLIE.yml, then run

     ```
     cd UHDDIP